rust-lang/rfcs/text/0000-generic-const-static.md

 - Support only one of `const` and `static`.
 Either would be able to satisfy the motivation, but the features are similar enough that this would almost certainly confuse more than it helped.

 - As previously mentioned, supporting references to outer generic parameters inside inner items could be seen as an alternative, as it enables workarounds.
 While I believe this should be done for other reasons, there doesn't seem to be much reason to require a workaround when the direct solution is simple enough.

+(One such reason: the `ConstDefault` trait above can be written today, but cannot be generically impl'd.)

 # Unresolved questions
 [unresolved]: #unresolved-questions